What is data management?

 Managing Unstructured Data

 More than 80% of business data is available in an unstructured format.
 This data contains valuable insights that can drive effective decision-making.
-For instance, emails from potential leads contain information, including their location, budget, and use case.
-This information can help salespeople design more personalized and relevant demos.
+For instance, emails from potential leads contain information, including their location, budget, and use case, which helps salespeople design more personalized and relevant demos.

-As unstructured data is not machine-readable, it should be converted into structured data, i.e., in columns and rows for reporting and analysis.
+However, unstructured data is not machine-readable and must be structured, i.e., in columns and rows for reporting and analysis.
 To leverage unstructured data to their advantage, companies must use tools and technology that enable them to gather and manage data, whether it’s structured or unstructured.

 Maintaining Data Quality